Growth of Mahler measure and algebraic entropy of dynamics with the Laurent property: Somos-4 recurrence

 Now the trivial initial values are $m(x_1)=m(x_2)=m(x_3)=m(x_4)=0$ and $m(y_1)=m(y_2)=0$, while for $y_3=y_1^{-1}y_2^{-2}({y_2+1})$ Jensen's formula gives $m(y_3)=0\implies m(x_5)=0$ by (\ref{smrec}), where $x_5 =x_1^{-1} ({x_4x_2+x_3^2})$.
 Thus $x_6 =x_1^{-1}x_2^{-1}({x_1x_4^2+x_2x_3x_4+x_3^2})$ is the first interesting case, for which (\ref{smrec}) implies that the Mahler measure is

 hence $m(x_6)=\pi^{-1}D(e^{\frac{\ri\pi}{3}})$, the same as the value in Smyth's result (\ref{smyth}).

-Upon doing a numerical calculation of the sequence $m(y_n)$, defined as integrals over $\T^2$, we observe that these values seem to oscillate quite erratically, but the corresponding sequence of approximations to the Mahler measures $m(x_n)$, obtained from the recursion (\ref{smrec}), does indeed seem to trace out a parabola when plotted against $n$, suggesting that \beq m(x_n)\sim Cn^2, \qquad \mathrm{for}\,\,\,\mathrm{some}\quad C>0, \eeq just as for the growth of degrees and heights, which would imply that indeed $\cE_M=0$ in this case.
+Upon doing a numerical calculation of the sequence $m(y_n)$, defined as integrals over $\T^2$, we observe that these values seem to oscillate quite erratically, but the corresponding sequence of approximations to the Mahler measures $m(x_n)$, obtained from the recursion (\ref{smrec}), does indeed seem to trace out a parabola when plotted against $n$, suggesting that \beq m(x_n) = Cn^2+O(n), \qquad \mathrm{for}\,\,\,\mathrm{some}\quad C>0, \eeq which would imply that indeed $\cE_M=0$ in this case.
+This quadratic growth is consistent with the growth of logarithmic heights under iterated translation by a point on an elliptic curve \cite{silverman}, and with the growth of degrees for maps of surfaces with an invariant elliptic fibration \cite{df}.
 In Fig.\ref{s4plot} we have also done a log-log plot, which asymptotically looks like a line with slope roughly $(\log S_{100}-\log S_{50})/(\log 100 -\log 50)\approx 2.07$, so very close to 2, as expected, and we have estimated the value of $C$ by calculating the differences $S_{n+1}-S_n\approx m(x_{n+1})-m(x_n)\sim 2Cn$, which suggests that $C\approx 0.04$.